truenas/documentation/content/Solutions/Integrations/Veeam.md

 ## Other Considerations

-In addition to the above considerations, there are many tools, forums, and other discussion groups to help verify the amount of storage needed for Veeam backup.
+In addition to the above considerations, you can use the many tools, forums, and other discussion groups to help verify the amount of storage you need for Veeam backup.
-In many sites, Veeam compression or deduplication is around 1.5x to 2x, but this is more a reference than a rule.
+In many sites, Veeam compression or deduplication is around 1.5x to 2x, which is more of a reference than a rule.
-Backup types, applications, and the diversity of VMs can all factor into the true amount of storage needed.
+Backup types, applications, and the diversity of VMs can all factor into the amount of storage you need.
-Capacity must also be considered alongside desired performance, as a smaller quantity of large drives often does not yield the same performance as a larger number of small drives.
+You must also consider capacity alongside desired performance, as a smaller quantity of large drives often does not yield the same performance as a larger number of small drives.
 For rough calculations, additional resources are listed below.

 * [Veeam Backup Capacity Calculator](https://calculator.veeam.com/)